thomasgredig/quantumPPMS/README.md

 ## Predecated functions

-Some functions in version 0.2 and earlier had different names; use the new functions instead:
+Some functions in version 0.2 and earlier had different names; use the new functions instead, if help is needed on how to convert the old function, then use `vsm.help()`.

 | old function               | new function |
 |----------------------------|--------------|